-- 5. Section 6(a) provides grounds determined by the Drafting Committee at its March 1998 meeting as to when a court might properly deny consolidation when, for example, one or more of the separate arbitration proceedings have progressed so far that consolidation would result in "significant unanticipated delay or hardship to a party which is required to recommence hearings with multiple parties.
-There is also a provision that a court may deny consolidation "for other reasons contrary to the interests of justice.
+- 5. At the March 20, 1998 meeting, the Drafting Committee also added a provision that a court may deny consolidation "for other reasons contrary to the interests of justice.

+After due consideration, the Reporter and Professor Stipanowich recommend that the latter be dropped as excess baggage -- particularly since no cases have been found which underpin such a principle. - 6.
 The differences in the alternatives is that Alternative A requires that consolidation would contravene express contractual rights.
 This would be a bright-line prohibition on consolidation.
-Alternative B is closer to our initial consideration in that consolidation could be denied if such action would either be contrary to express terms of the agreement or meet one of the four grounds. - 6.
-On consideration the Reporter recommends dropping sections 6(b) and (c) from Tentative Draft No. 2.
+Alternative B is closer to our initial consideration in that consolidation could be denied if such action would either be contrary to express terms of the agreement or meet one of the four grounds. - 7.
+On consideration the Reporter recommends dropping sections 6(b) and (c) from

+Tentative Draft No. 2.
 Section 6(b) is unnecessary because if all the agreements designate the same arbitrators, the courts will follow the agreements; if they do not and the court decides to consolidate, Section 7, Appointment of Arbitrators, will apply.

 Section 6(c) also seems to weigh too heavily in the direction of imposing consolidation despite "inconsistent provisions.
 Such provisions may be enough for a court to deny consolidation under section 6(a).
 If, despite the inconsistent provision, a court decides to order consolidation under section 6(a), the court has the inherent powers to resolve any conflicts.

-7. The Drafting Committee at the March 1998 meeting requested that the prefatory language to section 6(b) in Tentative Draft No. 3 be added for clarity and that the term "deny was changed to "order.

-8. Commissioner Zeldon asked whether an order to consolidate could be appealed.
+- 8. The Drafting Committee at the March 1998 meeting requested that the prefatory language to section 6(b) in Tentative Draft No. 3 be added for clarity and that the term "deny was changed to "order. - 9.
+Commissioner Zeldon asked whether an order to consolidate could be appealed.
 Section 26, Appeals, would seem to answer the question in the negative because it gives the grounds on which a party can appeal a decision of a lower court and there is no express inclusion of an order granting or denying consolidation.
-The only possible ground might be section 26(a)(6) that a "decree" was entered pursuant to the provisions of the act.
-The Reporter does not believe that this ground would be applicable because the intent of section 26(a)(6) seems to require a final decision.
+The only possible ground might be section 26(a)(6) that a "decree-was entered pursuant to the provisions of the act.
+The Reporter and Academic Adviser Stipanowich do not believe that this ground would be applicable because the intent of section 26(a)(6) seems to require a final decision.
 In addition, the policy behind sections 26(a) (1) and (2) is not to allow appeals of orders that result in delaying arbitration.
-Whether consolidation is ordered or denied, the arbitrations likely will continue--either separately or in a consolidated proceeding--and to allow appeals would delay the arbitration process.
+Whether consolidation is ordered or denied, the arbitrations likely will continue--either separately or in a consolidated proceeding-- and to allow appeals would delay the arbitration process.
+Indeed, it is the opinion of Professor Stipanowich that if appeals from such orders are allowed, their net effect on arbitration would be so detrimental that we would be better off deleting Section 6 altogether.

 SECTION 7.
+APPOINTMENT OF ARBITRATORS.

-APPOINTMENT OF ARBITRATORS BY COURT.
-If an arbitration agreement provides a method for appointing arbitrators, the method shall be followed.
+(a) If an arbitration agreement provides a method for appointing arbitrators, the method shall be followed.
 If there is no agreed method or the agreed method fails or cannot be followed, or if an arbitrator appointed fails or is unable to act and a successor has not been duly appointed, the court on application of a party shall appoint one or more arbitrators.
-An arbitrator so appointed has all the powers of one specifically named in the agreement.
+An arbitrator so appointed has all the powers of an arbitrator specifically named in the agreement or appointed by the agreed method.